HolgerBovbjerg/Radio-Calibration-BSL/README.md

 In ´/ABC´ code involving the ABC method found this includes:
 * Simple rejection ABC implementation - 'ABC_REJ.m'.
 * PMC-ABC method proposed by Ayush Bharti - 'ABC_REJ_PMC.m'.

 In ´/BSL´ code involving the BSL method found including an example 'BSL.m'.

 In ´/data_files´ some simulated data files used in the scripts are found.
-These are mainly used in places were it would require extensive computation to generate the data.In ´/misc´ a function for testing whether or not a propsed parameter is inside the prior range is found.
+These are mainly used in places were it would require extensive computation to generate the data.

+In ´/misc´ a function for testing whether or not a propsed parameter is inside the prior range is found.

 In ´/model_simulation´ a function for simulation of the Turin model is found including an example ´turin_simulation_theoretical_compare.m´.
 Both a gpu accelerated version and a non-gpu version is found.

 In ´/summary_statistics´ the function for calculating summary statistics is found as well as an example of how the summary statistics change with the parameters.

 In ´/synthetic_likelihood´ the function for calculating synethetic likelihood is found along with an example where the likelihood is calculated varying one of the parameters.